b6018718/My-Health-Helper/README.md

 ### Running the front end client

-To run the back end server, you will need to open the healthwebapp folder.
+To run the front end client, you will need to open the healthwebapp folder.
 Once in the folder, replace the file patch in the address bar with "cmd" and hit enter.
 This will open the folder in the command prompt.

 You will then need to type npm i and hit enter to install the required Node JS packages to run the client.